 This EIN will be used to register your new business on the portal.
 Follow the prompts to enter the necessary details about your company.
 The online application will take approximately 20 minutes to complete.
 After registration, the $20 fee will be charged to your credit card or debit card.

-What is the Average Oklahoma Business License Price?
+What Does an Oklahoma Business License Cost?